RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 - The basic set up of the website was done by strictly following the steps as described in Code Institue Full Stack Frameworks module - Django walkthrough project "I Think Therefore I Blog".
 - Search Button function - [Django Search Using QuerySet and Q() objects](https://python.plainenglish.io/django-search-using-queryset-and-q-objects-299d8e4a7f3b)
 - Adding Database forms to "Add Logs" page was learnt from [How To Add Database Forms To A Web Page](https://www.youtube.com/watch?v=CVEKe39VFu8)
-- To restrict the log posts description to two lines in "Latest Entries" section and posts on "Log Posts" page -[Line Clamp CSS for posts](https://css-tricks.com/almanac/properties/l/line-clamp/)
+- To restrict the log posts description to two lines in "Latest Entries" section and log posts on "Lab Logs" page -[Line Clamp CSS for posts](https://css-tricks.com/almanac/properties/l/line-clamp/)

 ### Learning Resources
 - Creation of GitHub projects to track issues - [Creating a project Resource](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/creating-a-project)